 I knew that it was my fault this time so I decided to do the right thing and apologise, no matter how much I wanted to beat the snot out of this man.

 "Sorry, old man."
 I apologised sulkily, my face positioned pointedly away from his surprised gaze.

 "Well I'll be… You actually have manners!
 Though the old man bit was rather unnecessary…" He said, seeming to have gone into shock.

 "Shut it, you geezer!"
 I yelled, my face turning redder in what I hope the others interpreted as anger instead of embarrassment.

 "I'm not a geezer, you little eggplant!
 How did you crash into my place anyway?
 Chess Pieces punted your puny little ass in?"
 He teased with a wide grin that made him look like a bloody playground stalker since his rather thick eyebrows were wiggling like caterpillars.

 "Yeah, yeah… Whatever you say… Who're the Chess Pieces?
 Bullies in the town?"
 I asked, curious to know more about this world.

 "B-Bullies in the town?
 Are you joking?!
-They're an evil group bent on taking over MÄR Heaven!
+They're an evil group bent on taking over MÄR Heaven and just had their way with this village!
 What rock have you been living under?"
 He exclaimed while the other villagers stared at me in disbelief.

 "I sure can see that!"
 The man snorted before shooing the other villagers away from his home.